Mr Colin Hayfield

 Senior Lecturer and Consultant Physiotherapist

-As a Chartered Physiotherapist and Certified Strength and Conditioning Specialist with more than 19 years of clinical experience, Nick has practiced in London teaching hospitals, at Saracens Rugby Union Football Club, with the Parachute Regiment and Royal Marines, and in private practice.
-Past teaching roles have included being a Visiting Lecturer and External Examiner to the MSc Manual Therapy and MSc Sports Physiotherapy degrees at University College London and King’s College London, being contracted to teach Exercise Rehabilitation Instructors and Physiotherapists for the Ministry of Defence, and teaching on sports medicine Master’s and Doctoral degrees in the United States.
-Nick’s current roles include being a Senior Lecturer and Researcher at a London university where he leads the Knee Injury Control and Clinical Advancement (KICCA) Research Group, a Knee Consultant Physiotherapist in private practice, and serving as a Manuscript Reviewer for scientific and clinical journals including The Knee, Physical Therapy in Sport, and Musculoskeletal Science and Practice (formerly ‘Manual Therapy’ journal).
+As a Chartered Physiotherapist and Certified Strength and Conditioning Specialist with more than 21 years of clinical experience, Nick has practiced in London teaching hospitals, at Saracens Rugby Union Football Club, with the Parachute Regiment and Royal Marines, and in private practice.
+Past teaching roles have included being a Visiting Lecturer and External Examiner to the MSc Manual Therapy and MSc Sports Physiotherapy degrees at University College London and King’s College London, being contracted to teach Exercise Rehabilitation Instructors and Physiotherapists for the Ministry of Defence, and teaching on Sports Medicine Master’s and Doctoral degrees in the United States.
+Nick’s current roles include being a Physiotherapy Lecturer and Researcher in the School of Sport, Rehabilitation, and Exercise Sciences at the University of Essex, a Knee Consultant Physiotherapist in private practice, and serving as a Manuscript Reviewer for scientific and clinical journals including The Knee, Physical Therapy in Sport, and Musculoskeletal Science and Practice (formerly ‘Manual Therapy’ journal).

 Mr Ian McDermott